AYCEdemo/emptyx16/src/emptyx16.md

 06h=2   0Eh=3   16h=5   1Eh=9   26h=14  2Eh=23  36h=37  3Eh=59
 07h=2   0Fh=3   17h=6   1Fh=9   27h=15  2Fh=25  37h=39  3Fh=63
 ```
 NOTE: All values can be approximated as 0.5 dB steps.
-Volume values are taken
-from the official emulator source code and are not confirmed on real hardware
-(?)

 ### Waveform
 For pulse waveform, an additional pulse width value w is used as a duty cycle.